U.S. flag

 • equity

-This study has three parts: understand community mobility needs and how future changes might affect people, analyze current regulations, and propose a set of changes to parking regulations.
+This study had three parts: understand community mobility needs and how future changes might affect people, analyze current regulations, and propose a set of changes to parking regulations.
+The study is now complete.
+Download the Executive Summary and/or Full Report below to read the recommended strategies and actions.

 For more information, contact Stephanie Groll at sgroll@cambridgema.gov